 Figure 4.9 below describes the percentage of households owning a radio by district.
-65.4% of households in Gatsibo district own a radio.
-The national average for households owning a radio is 60.3% while in urban areas it is 57.7% and in rural areas 60.7%.
+65% of households in Kayonza district own a radio.
+The national average for households owning a radio is 60.3%, while in urban areas it is 57.7% and in rural areas 60.7%.

-The top-ranked district on this indicator is Nyagatare district with 69.5%.
-Gatsibo is above the national average percentage for households owning a radio and is ranked seventh country-wide.
+The top-ranked district with the highest percentage of households owning a radio is Nyagatare district (69.5%).
+Kayonza is above the national average percentage on this indicator and is ranked ninth top among all districts.